21st Infantry Division "Granatieri di Sardegna": Yugoslavia

 On 8 May 1941 the Granatieri di Sardegna was transferred to the Province of Ljubljana in Yugoslavia and participated in 1942 in encircling Ljubljana with barbed wire as an anti-partisan measure.
 It was also stationed at Kočevje.

 In September 1942 the division moved to Croatia and in the second half of November 1942 it moved back to Rome to defend the city in case of an Allied attack.
-During this time the division was reformed as a Type 43 Infantry Division, which included the addition of an additional artillery group, increased air-defense capabilities, and more modern field guns.
+During this time the division was reformed as a Type 43 Infantry Division, which included the addition of an additional air-defense capabilities, and more modern field guns.

 Defense of Rome

 After the announcement of the Armistice of Cassibile on 8 September 1943 the division was tasked to defend Rome from Italy's former allies the Germans.
 Together with the 12th Infantry Division "Sassari" and 135th Armored Cavalry Division "Ariete", the Carabinieri Legion "Rome", and other minor units the Granatieri di Sardegna fought the German 2nd Fallschirmjäger Division during Operation Achse.
 The Granatieri deployed initially along the Via Ostiensis, before falling back to Porta San Paolo at the outskirts of Rome on 10 September 1943.
 At Porta San Paolo the division was joined by remnants of the Sassari division, the cavalry Regiment "Lancieri di Montebello" and hundreds of civilian volunteers.
 The future Italian president Sandro Pertini brought a detachment of Socialist resistance fighters to Porta San Paolo, where they received the weapons of fallen grenadiers.
 Civilians at Porta San Paolo included communist leader Luigi Longo, lawyer Giuliano Vassalli, writer Emilio Lussu, unionist leaders Vincenzo Baldazzi, Mario Zagari, retired Air Force generals Sabato Martelli Castaldi and Roberto Lordi, and 18-year-old future partisan leader Marisa Musu.
 Around 12:30 the Catholic Communist movement arrived with reinforcements including famed actor Carlo Ninchi.
 However, by 17:00 the Germans broke the line of the Italian defenders, who had suffered 570 dead.
 Soon after the Italian military units surrendered to the Germans as the flight of the Italian King Victor Emmanuel III from Rome made further resistance senseless.
 Before surrendering the Italian soldiers handed thousands of their weapons over to the civilian population, which was quick to form an organized resistance movement in the city.

-For their role in the defence of the Rome the 1st Granatieri di Sardegna Regiment and the Regiment "Lancieri di Montebello" (8th) were awarded with the Silver Medal of Military Valor, while the 2nd Regiment "Granatieri di Sardegna" and the 13th Field Artillery Regiment "Granatieri di Sardegna" were awarded a Bronze Medal of Military Valour each.
+For their role in the defence of the Rome the 1st Granatieri di Sardegna Regiment and the Regiment "Lancieri di Montebello" (8th) were both awarded a Silver Medal of Military Valor, while the 2nd Regiment "Granatieri di Sardegna" and the 13th Artillery Regiment "Granatieri di Sardegna" were both awarded a Bronze Medal of Military Valor.